kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	group_difference(brittle$TK104, brittle$TK107)
 	lm_difference(brittle$TK104, brittle$TK107)

 Use this function in the same way you did in :ref:`the carbon dioxide exercise in the univariate section <univariate-CO2-question>`.
-For example, you will find that comparing TK104 and TK107 that :math:`z = 1.4056`, and the confidence interval is: :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
-Similarly when coding :math:`d_i = 0` for reactor TK104 and :math:`d_i = 1` for reactor TK107, we get the least squares confidence interval for parameter :math:`g`: :math:`-21.4 \leq g \leq 119`.
-This is a little surprising, because the first method creates a pooled variance, calculates a :math:`z`-value and then a confidence interval.
-The least squares method builds a linear model, then calculates the confidence interval using the model's standard error.
+For example, you will find when comparing TK104 and TK107 that :math:`z = 1.4056` and the confidence interval is :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
+Similarly, when coding :math:`d_i = 0` for reactor TK104 and :math:`d_i = 1` for reactor TK107, we get the least squares confidence interval for parameter :math:`g`: :math:`-21.4 \leq g \leq 119`.
+This is a little surprising, because the first method creates a pooled variance and calculates a :math:`z`-value and then a confidence interval.
+The least squares method builds a linear model, and then calculates the confidence interval using the model's standard error.

-Both methods give identical results, but found by very different routes.
+Both methods give identical results, but by very different routes.

 .. _DOE-randomization:

 The importance of randomization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We :ref:`emphasized in a previous section <univariate-group-to-group-differences-no-reference-set>` that experiments must be performed in random order to avoid any unmeasured, and uncontrolled disturbances from impacting the system.
+We :ref:`emphasized in a previous section <univariate-group-to-group-differences-no-reference-set>` that experiments must be performed in random order to avoid any unmeasured, and uncontrolled, disturbances from impacting the system.

-The concept of randomization was elegantly described in an example by Fisher in Chapter 2 of his book, :ref:`The Design of Experiments <DOE_references>`, referenced above.
-A lady claims that she can taste the difference between a cup of tea where the milk has been added after the tea, or the tea added after the milk.
-By setting up :math:`N` cups of tea which either contain the milk first (M) or the tea first (T), the lady is asked to taste these :math:`N` cups and make her assessment.
+The concept of randomization was elegantly described in an example by Fisher in Chapter 2 of his book, :ref:`The Design of Experiments <DOE_references>`.
+A lady claims that she can taste the difference in a cup of tea when the milk is added after the tea or when the tea is added after the milk.
+By setting up :math:`N` cups of tea that contain either the milk first (M) or the tea first (T), the lady is asked to taste these :math:`N` cups and make her assessment.
 Fisher shows that if the experiments are performed in random order, the actual set of decisions made by the lady are just one of many possible outcomes.
 He calculates all possibilities (we show how below), and then he calculates the probability of the lady's actual set of decisions being due to chance alone.
 If the lady has test score values better than by random chance, then there is a reasonable claim the lady is reliable.

-Let's take a look at a more engineering oriented example.
-We :ref:`previously considered <univariate-CO2-question>` the brittleness of a material made in either TK104 or in TK107.
+Let's take a look at a more engineering-oriented example.
+We :ref:`previously considered <univariate-CO2-question>` the brittleness of a material made in either TK104 or TK107.
 The same raw materials were charged to each reactor.
-So in effect, we are testing the difference due to using reactor TK104 or reactor TK107.
+So, in effect, we are testing the difference due to using reactor TK104 or reactor TK107.
 Let's call them case A (TK104) and case B (TK107) so the notation is more general.
-We collected 20 brittleness values from TK104, and 23 values from TK107.
+We collected 20 brittleness values from TK104 and 23 values from TK107.
 We will only use the first 8 values from TK104 and the first 9 values from TK107 (you will see why soon):

 .. tabularcolumns:: |l|lllllllll|